Imperiled Bombus Conservation Task Force

 Research Needs

-We anticipate supporting four proposals, for a maximum of $5,000 (USD) each.
+We anticipate supporting several proposals, for a maximum of $10,000 each.
+Graduate students and post-doctoral researchers are encouraged to apply.
 Funds must be used within a 1-year period.
-Targeted research projects with a high likelihood of providing tangible results that directly inform actions to improve the recovery, persistence, and conservation of bumble bees are preferred.
-Proposals providing valuable additions to externally funded projects will be considered, but must demonstrate clearly how they are supplementing the shortcomings of the external funding.
-Recipients of project funds are encouraged to present results/partial results at the 2025 NAPPC meeting and to serve on the Imperiled Bombus Conservation Task Force in the future.
+Targeted projects with a high likelihood of providing tangible results that directly inform actions to improve the recovery, persistence, and conservation of bumble bees are preferred.
+Proposals providing valuable additions to existing projects will be considered, but funds from this grant must provide distinct value.
+Recipients of project funds are expected to present results at the 2024-2025 NAPPC Grantee Reporting Symposium and are strongly encouraged to serve on the Imperiled Bombus Task Force in the future.

 The Imperiled Bombus Conservation Task Force has identified five priority areas for funding; however, other areas will also be considered.
-If the subject of your research is not an imperiled bumble bee species, please provide an explanation of how the results of your research could benefit imperiled bumble bee conservation or address project area foci.
-Projects may fall in more than one area.
+If the subject of your research is not an imperiled bumble bee species, please provide an explanation of how the results of your research could impact imperiled bumble bee conservation or address project area foci.

 1. Analysis/modeling of individual and/or interacting stressors (e.g., pathogens and disease, pesticides, small populations, competition and disease transmission from managed bees, habitat fragmentation and degradation, and climate change) on imperiled bumble bee species abundance, distribution, and health.